The Hiss Quarterly || All Volumes

 Themes:

-We've given you some hints in the above submission time line that may be elusive.
+We've given you some hints above that may be elusive.
 That's intentional, of course.
 Almost anything might fit, and that's how we want it.
-The Fiction JOD is a hard core reality junkie.
-You may want to consider this before sending your Science Fiction pieces, unless they're gritty, funny and or horrific.
-Watch Metalocolaypse (you can google it) for guidelines.

 Submission Deadline: